Selecting a language will automatically trigger the translation of the page content.

 the severance pay for termination of employment by agreement or contract shall apply if it is more favorable to the employee than the statutory allowance.
 In this case, they do not accumulate.

-Compensation paid in the event of dismissal (excluding job protection plan) is partly exempt from income tax.
+Compensation paid in the event of dismissal (out of job protection plan) is partly exempt income tax.

-The amount corresponding to the compensation fixed by law or collective agreement is totally exempt.
+The amount corresponding tocompensation fixed by law or convention collective east fully exempt.

-If you received more, the exemption is limited to one of the following amounts:
+If you received more, the exemption shall be limited to one of the following amounts:

 • 2 times the amount of gross pay you received in the year before your termination